zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

  fi
  ```

 ## Persisting alias
- After writing your alias in `~/.bash_aliases` you can make them persisten in your entire system by loading then in `~/.bashrc` with below command.
+ After writing your alias in `~/.bash_aliases` you can make them persistent in your entire system by loading then in `~/.bashrc` with below command.
  ```sh
  source ~/.bashrc
  ```
+## Unsetting alias

 ## Alias Examples
 1. Update your system